Special Education Inclusion/Resource Teacher- Bethune Elementary

 - Utilizes technology (e.g., IPADS, Kindles, Wiis, Intellitools, SMART boards, etc.) and approved instructional programs to enhance student learning.

-The Special Education Teacher reports directly to Principal and the Director of Student Services.
+The Special Education Teacher reports directly to the Principal and the Director of Student Services.

 The Special Education Teacher supervises classroom employees, students, and volunteers.